jameslnewell/tradie-v4/packages/tradie/doc/Templates.md

 # Templates

-Templates tell `tradie` what/how to build and test scripts.
+Templates tell `tradie` what and how to build, serve and test your files.

 Templates `MUST` be named like: